The Future Ready Framework Dashboard Tool -- Primary Contact: Janice Mertes

 The Wisconsin Digital Learning Plan is built on the Future Ready Schools digital learning framework as a vision for student learning.
 That vision called for equitable, personalized, applied, and engaged digital learning for all students.
 As Wisconsin school districts begin to implement this vision, they are encouraged to consider the following areas: instruction, learning, and assessment; empowering, innovative leadership; technology & hardware; professional learning and building capacity; and data and privacy.
 The Future Ready Schools resources allow for districts to form collaborative leadership teams to work on planning and budgeting tasks as part of their continuous and strategic planning processes to ensure equity of learning opportunities for all students.

-The purpose of the Future Ready Framework is to help your district leaders -- including administrators, teachers, librarians, and technology integrators -- understand the major components of using technology to:
+The purpose of the Future Ready Framework is to help your district leaders and instructional technology staff to understand the major components of using technology to:

 - transform learning through collaborative dialogue, planning, and budgeting processes